Originally published on October 26, 2022 Reading time: 25 minutes

 The following night, I was sleeping deeply, when a distant sound of something shattering woke me.
 I got up in the bed, trying to put my thoughts together.
 Was that a dream?
 I kept my ears open, but I couldn’t hear anything, just the wind against the window.

 I lied down again, looking at the sky through the frame.
 I was slowly falling asleep, when I caught another unpleasant noise: a scream.
 It came from uphill.
-It was certainly him.
+It was certainly the old man.

 I opened the window, and the cold breeze woke me up completely.
 I leaned my head out in the cold, and listened.
 For a while, there was nothing.
 Almost a minute passed, tears started freezing around my eyes.

 Suddenly, there was a sound of (another?) glass breaking, followed by a long, painful howl.
 Maybe the man fell down… from a ladder?
 At midnight?